Ivanti-Community/CoreCollectorSDK/README.md

 # .Net Core Collector SDK
-A .Net Core SDK for Ivanti Connectors that allows the loading, transforming and publishing of data.
-It is a configuration driven ETL tool for building Ivanti Connectors.
+A .Net Core SDK for Ivanti Connectors that allows the loading, transforming and publishing of data into Ivanti Cloud.

 # Introduction
 The purpose of this document describes the design and implementation of the .Net Core Collector SDK.